Drones Adopt LiDAR Sensor Altimeters

-All sophisticated flying devices need to be aware of their altitude in respect to the ground, allowing for smooth take-off and landing, stable hovering, and maintaining a safe distance from the ground during flights, especially when operating at lower altitudes.
+BLOG – Just like any sophisticated flying devices, UAS need to know at what altitude above ground they are, allowing for smooth take-off and landing, stable hovering, and for maintaining a safe distance from the ground during flights, especially when operating at lower altitudes.

-Leading commercial drone vendors are starting to integrate specific distance sensors (also called rangefinders) that perform as altimeters and complement the on-board navigational equipment.
-And these days, the LeddarOne sensor is catching the industry’s attention.
+Leading commercial drone vendors are starting to integrate specific distance sensors that perform as altimeters and complement the on-board navigational equipment.
+And the LeddarOne sensor in particular is attracting the industry’s attention.

-The LeddarOne is an optical detection and ranging sensor which provides accurate and reliable distance measurements over a typical range of >10 m (and up to 40 m on reflective surfaces).
-More specifically, it is a single-element, fixed-beam Lidar which uses the time of flight of a light pulse emitted by its LED source to measure the distance between the drone and the ground (or another object below).
-The small sensor will typically be installed under the drone’s body, pointing vertically towards the ground (see pictures below).
+The LeddarOne is an optical detection and ranging sensor which provides accurate and reliable distance measurements over a typical range of >10 m (and up to 40m on reflective surfaces).
+More specifically, it is a single-element, solid-state LiDAR which uses the time of flight of a light pulse emitted by its LED source to measure the distance between the drone and the ground or another object below.
+The small sensor is typically installed under the drone’s body pointing vertically towards the ground at a 90-degree angle.